hadiidbouk/SimpleOAuth2/README.md

 The goal of this package is to make it as simple as possible :)

+## Installation

+You can add SimpleOAuth2 to an Xcode project by adding it as a package dependency.

+  1. From the **File** menu, select **Swift Packages › Add Package Dependency…**
+  2. Enter "https://github.com/hadiidbouk/SimpleOAuth2" into the package repository URL text field

 ## Usage

 You need to pass your client credentials to the signIn method using `OAuth2Request`